jofaval/return-change-marchine/README.md

 - [X] Complete the base exercise
 - [X] Use a map to compute the operations
+- [X] Implement an amount for the change
-- [ ] Implement an amount for the change
+  - [ ] Implement a smart amount for the change, meaning, if we can supply change by using lower value currency, that's still considered a good solution
 - [ ] Implement a (clearly defined) test set